How to Start an Online Business - Your Step-by-Step Guide

 This is how you can grow and scale your business.
 Firstly, and most obviously, you'll want to make sure that you make it as easy as possible for your customers to buy your product or service.
 Have a landing page that points them in exactly the right direction when they show up at your site.

-You’ll want to have a solid promotion strategy when it comes to marketing.
+You'll want to have a solid business strategy when it comes to marketing.
 Important parts of digital marketing include search engine optimization (SEO), content marketing, paid advertising, social media marketing, email marketing, and more.

 Blogging will become an essential part of your digital marketing strategy.
 This isn't necessarily a place to hawk your products, but rather a place to gain loyal customers through offering them valuable information.
 Blogging is a great way to build an online presence and help scale your business.